olpeh/olpeh.github.io/_drafts/react-suspense.md

 ```

 This issue was quite difficult to find a reason for.
-I asked around for help, and finally got help from [Juho Vepsäläinen](https://twitter.com/bebraw){:target="\_blank"}, who is one of the contributors of WebPack.
+I asked around for help, and finally got help from [Juho Vepsäläinen](https://twitter.com/bebraw){:target="\_blank"}, who is one of the contributors of webpack.
 He pointed out that the reason for this issue was not in my `ts-loader` or in my dynamic imports.
 Rather, the cause for this issue was in my `css-loader` config, obviously.

-## Further Configuring WebPack :/
+## Further Configuring webpack :/

-Juho told me that `extract-text-webpack-plugin` is deprecated in WebPack 4 and using it is not recommended anymore.
+Juho told me that `extract-text-webpack-plugin` is deprecated in webpack 4 and using it is not recommended anymore.
 I had to replace `extract-text-webpack-plugin` with `mini-css-extract-plugin`.
 And that required some tuning to get it working.
 Finally, after some hours of trying different config combinations, I had a working version.